 Freedom to Roam Guides

-I am the series editor of a new collection of books produced to celebrate the arrival in England of the right to roam at will in open country; I am also the author of five of the titles in this series.
-The books are published by Frances Lincoln Ltd in conjunction with the Ramblers' Association.
+I was the series editor of a collection of books produced to celebrate the arrival in England of the right to roam at will in open country; I was also the author of five of the titles in this series.
+The books were published by Frances Lincoln Ltd in conjunction with the Ramblers' Association.
+The books are now out of print.

 Published in March 2006: